shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 The snapping twigs were right up on her soon.

 “Fast beat!
 Fast beat!”
 She pounded the drums as fast as she could.
 However, her footsteps didn’t get faster.
-She sped walk as fast as she could, but without the beat.
-She was just normal speed walking this whole.
+She speed walked as fast as she could, but without the beat.
+She was just normal speed walking this whole time.

 *PFFFFT!*